GeorgeBeshay/GeorgeBeshay/README.md

 <h1 align="center">Hey there 👋, I'm George Beshay</h1>

 ### About Me 📚
-I'm George Beshay, a Software Engineer with a degree in Computer and Systems Engineering from the Department of Computer and Systems Engineering, University of Alexandria, Egypt (Class 2025).
+I'm George Beshay, a Software Engineer with a Bachelor's degree in Computer and Systems Engineering from the University of Alexandria, Egypt (Class 2025).
 I am passionate about building software, exploring various technologies, frameworks, and real-world systems.
 Connect with me to discuss tech, collaborate on projects, or just say hi! 👨‍💻✨

 <h3 align="left">Connect with Me 📫</h3>